romainx/back2code/content/post/2018/configure-sparklyr-to-connect-to-a-standalone-spark-cluster.md

 ---
-title: Configure Sparklyr to connect to a Standalone Spark Cluster
+title: 'Configure Sparklyr to connect to a Standalone Spark Cluster'
 date: '2018-11-28'
 tags: [data]
 ---